wiscdecathlon/rpart/README.md

 This is the source for a decision tree machine learning Shiny app (based on package rpart GNU v3) used for Health Informatics Master's curriculum at at KI/SU 2017

 # application
-app.R is an original shiny app that contains both ui object and server functions written in R using multiple R packages, under GNU v3, and to hosted on a shiny server.
+app.R is an original shiny app that contains both ui object and server functions written in R using multiple R packages, under GNU v3, and to be hosted on a shiny server, for instance, shinyapps.io

 # resources in project directory
 csv files: pre-processed Heart Disease data from Machine Learning Repository at UC-Irvine